nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

-> To follow this documentation it will be nice to set up a [local copy of the website](Compiling-a-local-version-of-the-website).
+> To follow this documentation it will be nice to set up a [local copy of the website](Compiling-a-local-version-of-the-website) first.

+Each website can be a little different but there are a few rules that are standard.
+Some of these rules are imposed by the static website generator that we use (Lektor).
+Other rules are made up by the www team to make development easier.

+**Lego**

+Each website repository has a [submodule](https://dip.torproject.org/torproject/web/lego/) called lego.
+This repository contains commont elements to all the websites.
+To update the submodule, please run: `$ git submodule update --remote` Lego is imported in the main repository and the single files are sym-linked to their relative folders.
+Ex: [header template](https://dip.torproject.org/torproject/web/tpo/blob/master/templates/header.html) in torproject.orgg main website.

+**Content**

 Content for the website is organized in the folder [content](https://dip.torproject.org/web/tpo/tree/master/content).
 The file responsible for content is always callend `contents.lr`.

-Also the `contents.lr` implements the filed specified in the model.
-Model are defined in the folder [models](https://dip.torproject.org/web/tpo/tree/master/models) and are used to specified fields used within the page.
+Also the `contents.lr` implements the fields specified in the model.
+Models are defined in the folder [models](https://dip.torproject.org/web/tpo/tree/master/models).

 Some of these `contents.lr` files do not have a body because the styling of the page required us to add some content to the template itself.